Jzbonner/blog-backup/blog-articles/blogarticle3-rapidprototyping.md

 ![figma-inspect](https://res.cloudinary.com/dzmc7doja/image/upload/v1638341317/blogsite-content/blogarticle3-figmaprototyping/figma-inspect.png)

-## Components and Design Elements
+## Components and Design Practices
 Figma allows designers to create components - which are essentially reusable elements that help create and manage consistent designs across projects.
 You can create components from any layer or object you've created.
 These could be buttons, icons, layouts, etc. There are two aspects to a component:

 1. A **Main Component** defines the properties of the Component
 2. An **Instance** is a copy of the Component you can reuse in designs.
 Instances are linked to the main component and receive any updates made to the *Main Component*

 You can create components to use within a single file.
 Or, you can use the Team Library to share components and Styles across files and projects.
 There are a number of different design paradigms that can be employed during the design part of the development life-cycle.
-Figma [Docs](https://help.figma.com/hc/en-us) goes into detail about suitable practices for working with design elements in app.
+Figma **[Docs](https://help.figma.com/hc/en-us)** goes into detail about suitable practices for working with design elements in app.
 In order to maintain a fast workflow, there are a couple key design practices for structuring figma components that you should implement immediately:

-### ↘️ Clear Naming Conventions and Consistent File Naming
+#### ↘️ Clear Naming Conventions and Consistent File Naming
 Use clear naming conventions and frames to organize components - this makes it easy to find and reuse components in the asset panel, swap out related components, and increases usability.
 Use naming convents that provide context about the function and state of the component.

 ```